2019 Lafayette Health Awareness Series presents:

-For eleven years the Lafayette String Quartet has joined with health professionals to bring expert information to our community on various health topics which affect us all.
+For thirteen years the Lafayette String Quartet has joined with health professionals to bring expert information to our community on various health topics which affect us all.

 The Lafayette Health Awareness Series began in 2006 with a dialogue on the topic of breast cancer, which impacted the Lafayette String Quartet profoundly when one of its members was diagnosed and treated in 2001.
 The Lafayette Health Awareness Forum was created to provide expert and updated health information to the public in a free forum on various health topics.